PennLINC/babs/docs/source/preparation_input_dataset.rst

 * Similarly, for multi-session dataset, the zip filename should follow the pattern of ``sub-*_ses-*_<name>*.zip``
-* In this dataset, for each subject (for single-session data), or each session (in multi-session data), there should only be one zip file whose filename contains input dataset's name.
+* In this dataset, for each subject/session pair, there should only be one zip file whose filename contains input dataset's name.

     * For example, say we have ``sub-01_ses-A_freesurfer-20-2-3.zip``,